ethanbass/chromConverter/README.md

 install_python_dependencies()
 ```

+If you're having trouble loading python you may want to consider installing a local installation.
+This can be accomplished from within reticulate, using the `install_miniconda` command.
+For more information about reticulate, please consult the [vignette](https://cran.r-project.org/web/packages/reticulate/vignettes/calling_python.html)

-Then convert files by specifying the path and the format.
+Then convert files by specifying the path to a directory (or a vector of paths) and the file format.

 ```
 dat <- import_chrom(path, format.in=c("chemstation.uv", "masshunter.DAD")